 Annie Finch is a poet and writer, a performer of poetry and ritual, and a speaker on women's empowerment and earth-based spirituality.
 She has presented on poetry, feminism, and/or spirituality at gatherings and conferences including Architecture, Culture, and Spirituality, Where Womyn Gather, A Room of Her Own, and Emerging Women.

 Annie's poetry has been featured onstage at Carnegie Hall and in The Penguin Book of Twentieth-Century American Poetry.
 Her most recent book of poetry is Spells: New and Selected Poems (Wesleyan University Press).
 Her music, opera and theatrical collaborations have appeared on many stages.

 Like the ancient Celtic and Nordic bards from whom she traces her descent, Annie has immersed herself mind, heart, and soul in the mysteries of the poet's craft.
 She earned a BA from Yale University, MA in Creative Writing from the University of Houston, and Ph.D in English and American Literature from Stanford University with a dissertation on prosody—and has also studied earth-based spiritual practices including energy healing, reiki, herbalism, and ritual.
-In addition to awards for her poetry, Annie has received the Robert Fitzgerald Award for her lifetime contribution to the art and craft of poetic versification.
+In addition to awards for her poetry, Annie has received the Robert Fitzgerald Prosody Award for her lifetime contribution to the art and craft of poetic versification.